Qatar Red Crescent Society: Mali

 Qatar Red Crescent Society was the only humanitarian organization present in Northern Mali following the Islamist takeover.
 This presence raised questions over whether QRC was supporting the Islamists or helping local population.
 QRC's stated purpose of the mission was to "distribute food aid to 1,000 households and conduct an assessment of the population’s needs in water, sanitation, health and food security."

 Gaza Strip

 In the September 2014 Gaza conflict, QRC was on the ground providing medical and ambulance services.
 They also donated several million Qatari Riyals to provide relief for Gaza.

 On May 17, 2021, the offices run by QRC in Gaza were destroyed in an Israeli airstrike, as a result of ongoing confrontations.

 Syria

 The QRC has also been active in Syria where it has engaged in ongoing humanitarian efforts to build roads in the Latakia Countryside and ensure secure transportation of those injured in the conflict to safer adjacent territories.
 They also launched a psychological support center in 2013 for refugees of the Syrian crisis.
+On August 13, 2023, Qatar Red Crescent Society launched a fundraising campaign that ensured life-saving medical care for patients with cancer in northern Syria.
+The campaign raised QR 5,060,000 in donations.
+QRCS provided essential chemotherapy and immunotherapy medications for 220 Syrian refugees and displaced people with cancer.
+QRCS immediately allocated $1 million to procure quantities of medicines, diagnostic and therapeutic equipment.